dickheerkens/KanbanXproject/README.md

 2. **Prep Agent** - Prepares tasks for development
 3. **Review Agent** - Reviews completed work
 4. **Merge Agent** - Handles final integration

+### Agent Chat Commands

+Click the "🤖 Show Agent" button in the UI and try these natural language commands:

+**Task Query**
+- `show available tasks` - List all tasks ready to be claimed
+- `what tasks are in progress?` - Query tasks by status
+- `show me task: <task-id>` - Get detailed task information

+**Task Management**
+- `claim task: <task-id>` - Claim a task to work on it
+- `release task: <task-id>` - Release a claimed task
+- `move task: <task-id> to done` - Update task status (columns: backlog, todo, ai-prep, in-progress, verify, done)

+**Collaboration**
+- `comment on task: <task-id> - this looks great!` - Add comments to tasks
+- `create subtask for: <task-id> - write unit tests` - Create subtasks

+**General Queries** (requires LLM configuration)
+- `What's the status of the project?`
+- `Which tasks should I prioritize?`
+- `Tell me about task dependencies`

+> **🤖 Enhanced with LLM**: When configured with Gen AI Platform credentials, the agent uses GPT-4o for natural language understanding, providing more flexible command parsing and intelligent responses.
+Without LLM, it uses regex-based pattern matching.

 ## 🗄️ Database Schema